lipanski/lipanski.github.io/about.md

 ## About

 Hello!
-I'm Florin and this page is dedicated to the random things I tend to forget.
+I'm Florin and this is where I write things, mostly technical.

 [GitHub](https://github.com/lipanski/)
 |